 - A highly competitive marketplace

-It becomes imperative that retailers keep a close eye on all the factors that impact their business, both in positive and negative ways, and continuously measure and analyze them over time to take timely actions.
+It becomes imperative that retailers keep a close eye on all the factors that impact their business, both in positive and negative ways and continuously measure and analyze them over time to take timely actions.
 These insights are critical for them to run their businesses successfully and maintain long-term sustainability.

 For example, one of our clients, a multinational computer software company selling its own software products wanted to measure its complete customer journey, right from the point of inception where an unknown visitor comes and visits the website, views product, signs up for demos or trials, fills subscription forms, makes payment, all the way down to click-level product usage data.
-Basically, this would help them answer questions like
+This would help them answer questions like

 - Which features are more relevant and valuable to the customers?

 - Which workflows or tasks correlate more to conversion and retention?

 - How marketing campaigns affect customer journeys?